 I have more than 1,095 days of basic residence (or basic residence taking into account time spent serving a sentence) but fewer than 1,095 days of physical presence.
 Should I apply now or wait until I have 1,095 days of physical presence?

 This a good question.
 Only a citizenship judge can determine if you meet the residency requirements with fewer than 1,095 days of physical presence.
 So, you can apply.

 You most likely will be asked to complete a residence questionnaire and provide evidence that establishes residence in Canada, and you might be asked to appear in person before a citizenship judge.
 Also, keep in mind that when you apply with fewer than 1,095 days of physical presence, your application will take longer to process and may be refused by the citizenship judge.

-So, depending on how many days are missing and why you wish to apply for the Citizenship now, it might be worthwhile to wait until you meet the residency requirements.
-If you wish to seek guidance here, please contact us and we can better advise you.
+So, depending on how many days are missing and why you wish to apply for Citizenship now, it might be worthwhile to wait until you meet the residency requirements.
+If you wish to seek guidance here, please contact us, and we can better advise you.

 WHAT ABSENCES TO DECLARE

 Do I have to declare day trips to the United States?